karapurakesh/SwiftGround/README.md

 DesignCode2:

-         *This project covers the concepts like property wrappers @State and @Binding ,Horizontal scrollview, Drag gestures, creating custom view etc.
+         * This project covers the concepts like property wrappers @State and @Binding ,Horizontal scrollview, Drag gestures, creating custom view etc.

+DesignCode3:

+         * In this project i have created custom menu awesome animation also cleaned some stuff and arrainged it well.